KANRISInfotech/html2pdf/README.md

-# html2pdf
+# puppeteer
-Microservice to download any webpage as formatted pdf with dynamic data, images and css.
+Microservice to download any webpage as formatted pdf, png with dynamic data, images and css.

 ##